Good evening! Hope you’re well and have been enjoying the sunshine?

 You can do other activities, like reading or watching TV while you’re having your light treatment; you don’t look into the light, it just needs to reach your eyes.
 How close you need to sit and for how long depends on the strength of your light and how severe your symptoms are.
 If you like to sit further away from your light, you’ll need a longer treatment time.
 The manufacturer of your light will give you an idea of typical treatment time; for example the light may be 10,000 lux and will take 30 minutes at 30cm (about arm’s length).

-So last November, I invested in a Lumie LED SAD Light Plus (currently £99), which is made by Lumie for Boots.
-It’s similar to Lumie’s Zip, but it doesn’t have batteries or the timer and is a little cheaper.
-This light sits on my desk at work and is about the size and weight of a paperback novel.
+So last November, I invested in a Lumie LED SAD Light Plus, which is made by Lumie for Boots. [update Mar 14: Lumie seem to have stopped making these, and the Zip, but you can take a look at Lumie's light therapy products, and the desklamp or brightspark might suit you.]
+My light sits on my desk at work and is about the size and weight of a paperback novel.
 What’s great about this is that I can put it away in my desk drawer when it’s not in use, and if I happen to travel somewhere, I can easily take it with me.

 Before I bought this light, I did consider how I’d feel about having it on my desk, with colleagues coming in to see me to discuss projects.
 I also wondered whether the bright light would bother my team.
 I needn’t have worried.
 Actually, the light’s quite targeted and I sit in a corner, so it’s no problem for my team.
 And when my other colleagues come to see me, some of them ask about the light, and I tell them what it’s for.
 Many of them are quite interested!
 Or if they’re not, they’re too polite to say so, and are told anyway – hehe!